Broye-Aubigney-Montseugny

 Broye-Aubigney-Montseugny ([bʁwa obiɲɛ mɔ̃søɲi]) is a commune in the Haute-Saône department in the region of Bourgogne-Franche-Comté in eastern France.

+History

-The town was formed by the merger of Broye-lès-Pesmes, Aubigney, and Montseugny in 1972.
+It was created in 1973 by the merger of three former communes: Broye-lès-Pesmes, Aubigney, and Montseugny.

 Broye-lès-Pesmes has been proposed as the location of Amagetobria, a major settlement of the Sequani tribe in the pre-Roman and Roman era.
 Up to the 19th century, the town was called Moigte-de-Broie, which was derived from its ancient name.